“Every State is a dictatorship.” — Antonio Gramsci

 Let us go forward from here with the historical memories of the anarchist movement in revolutionary Spain during the Spanish Civil War of the twentieth century to the Zapatista movement alongside the Rojava revolution of the twenty-first century in mind, in order to ensure that socialism will be achieved not through the legalized usage of the state apparatus a mode of facilitating change but rather through our own collective desire for our humanity to be first and foremost.

 W.R.
-Zammichiéli is a freelance writer with a B.A. and M.A. in Political Science and International Relations located in the Boston area, currently in graduate school to earn my law certification.
+Zammichiéli is a freelance writer with a B.A. and M.A. in Political Science and International Relations located in the Boston area, currently in graduate school to earn his law certification.
 He is currently in the middle of writing a novel concerning anarchism as a political philosophy, Another World Is Possible: On the Promise of Libertarian Socialism.

 Previously published at Red & Black Politics, July 26, 2020